 Is it the hand of fate that gets Hippie Greg to bring Tim and Jack to his Baptist youth group?
 I appear there to a young girl in the throes of holy rolling and speaking tongues.
 Then a drunken heckler in Coconut Grove gets beaten down by Tim.
 The cops wonder if Jesus was rowdy and misbehaved as all teenager.
 My death makes Tim a pious heathen.
-He’s soon leading church youth groups to Teen Jesus.
+He is soon leading church youth groups to Teen Jesus.
 I help by the laying of hands on the gullible teens.
-It works best on girls who easily convince many boys to be ‘touched.’
+It works best on girls who easily convince the boys to be ‘touched.’

-Along the way my angel leads us to my grand finale at St Patrick’s Cathedral in New York on Easter Sunday.
-I do my part, disappearing on the altar’s crucifix and ascending into heaven in a shower of shining diamonds, backed by a medley of Pink Floyd music.
+Along the way my angel leads us to my grand finale at St Patrick’s Cathedral in New York on 1975’s Easter Sunday.
+I do my part, disappearing on the altar’s crucifix and ascending into heaven in a shower of shining diamonds, backed by a medley of Pink Floyd songs.
 Unfortunately, Tim reverts to a major meltdown.
 Hippie saves the day by kicking him off his ass to start rescuing teen prostitutes in Times Square.
-The churches forms youth shelters named for me, remembering my final words – ‘protect the children.’
+The churches form youth shelters named for me, remembering my final words – ‘protect the children.’

 Eventually I convince Robby to attend Rollins College where his high school Shakespeare teacher Mr. Clark is now a teacher.
-Jeff has been released from juvenile detention and is now back at Rollins as a second year freshman.
+My evil step-brother Jeff has been released from juvenile detention and is now back at Rollins as a second year freshman.
 Our goal is to make him so miserable that he drops out and goes back to working at Burger King.
-Robby dresses identically to Jeff.
-Then, he’d gets the football players to chase him for no other reason than he is a long-haired hippie.
+Robby purposely dresses identically to Jeff.
+Then, he gets the football players to chase him for no other reason than he is a long-haired hippie.
 He leads them in Jeff’s direction, disappearing into the trees and laughing as the ignorant jocks beat up the hapless Jeff.
-Making Jeff miserable doesn’t make me feel better about all the years of abuse.
+Making Jeff miserable fails to make me feel better about all the years of abuse.
 Robby’s need to be stoned and cause havoc eventually gets him suspended from Rollins.
 He can care less.
 Mr. Clark is devastated, mostly because he never fully ‘seals the deal’ with gay impersonator Robby.

 Once Trevor returns to college in Oregon, I spend long evenings debating the Teen Jesus phenomenon with him.
-He disappoints his Phi Psi fraternity brothers by no longer practicing gay sex.
+He surprises his Phi Psi fraternity brothers by no longer practicing gay sex.
 He can never love anyone in the same way and intensity that he loved Tim.
 The straight brothers are relieved not to have to deal with more boyfriends among the pledges.

 “Really?”
 I ask.

-It’s a dream.
+It is a dream.

 “If you think I’m swimming after some random stick, you have another thing coming.”